Continent of stability: Other properties

 Electron-positron pairs will form in the high charge field via the Schwinger mechanism when the electric charge of udQM is larger than 163, at which the baryon number is 609.
 The smallest stable udQM against neutron emission would be at baryon number 39.

 Formation in nature

 udQM could be possibly formed during a supernova core collapse from conversion of superheavy nuclei.
 In this environment there is a high density of electrons and electron neutrinos present.
 The udQM would then end up in neutron stars. udQM nuclides may be detectable in cosmic rays.

 A star containing a large proportion of udQM is called a ud quark star (or udQS).
 Heavy neutron stars may convert into this star type.
-Whether they do may be verified by detecting binary compact star collisions.
+Whether they do may be verified by detecting binary compact stellar collisions via gravitational waves.